tanyaberde/tanyaberde.github.io/readme.md

-# Tanya's play heap
+# Play heap
-This was part of a course project for website-building.
+This was originally part of a course project for website-building.
-For now it houses only my CV, resume, and bio.
-Only the CV and resume are periodically updated.
+Now it primarily houses my CV and resume, the only links that are periodically updated.